 Covid-19: We are manufacturing, working and supplying as normal in-line with government guidelines

 Creosote is an excellent wood preservative, typically giving a pole life of 40 years or more.
-The continued use of Creosote as a wood preservative in Europe is now under threat with an E.U. license review due in March 2021.
+The continued use of Creosote as a wood preservative in Europe is now under threat with an E.U. license review due in Autumn 2021.
 Creosote was classified as a Category C.B. carcinogen by the European Chemicals Agency (E.C.H.A.) as well as a persistent, bioaccumulative and toxic substance.
 As a result of this and a recent creosote ban in France, It is now looking increasingly unlikely that the licence for Creosote will be renewed in Europe.

 Alternative pole materials such as steel, concrete and composites tend to be more costly, challenging to climb, conductive (steel) and heavy (concrete).
 In addition to this, their manufacture generates significant amounts of CO2 (up to 1.46 tonnes per pole).
 For many utilities who aim to reduce CO2 emissions year on year, this can be a problem.
 In contrast, wooden poles act as carbon sinks, absorbing CO2 from the environment.
 Replacement water-based copper preservative treated poles have been used in some E.U. countries since 2005 but have suffered from early failures at the ground line section of the pole due to decay.